Papaya Pay Any Bill (USA)

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Final step: submit the bill for payment', specifying the verb (submit) and resource (bill for payment).
-It distinguishes from siblings like analyze_bill and check_payment_method by being the final action after card setup and amount confirmation.
+The description clearly states 'Final step: submit the bill for payment' with a specific verb (submit) and resource (bill), and distinguishes it from siblings by framing it as the final step after bill analysis (referencing analyze_bill).
+This makes the tool's purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.